vExcess/JITLang/README.md

 ];
 int[][][] = new int[](3, 2, 1);
 ```
 To access an item in an array use `arr[index]` (eg: arr[0]).
 This same syntax is used when writing to an index in an array `arr[index] = 0;`.
 Indices start at zero.
 Accessing an index that is less than 0 or greater than the length of the array will throw a reference error.
-To access the length of the array use `arr.length` which returns the number of items in the array.
+To access the length of the array use the readonly length property `arr.length` which returns the number of items in the array.
 If you need to grow or shrink the array use `arr.size(newLength);` method which will resize the array to the specified size.
 If the array is shrunk all the clipped off data is lost.
 If grown the array’s added indices will follow the pattern specified at the arrays initilization.
 To take a slice of an array you can use the slice method `arr.slice(0, 10)` or use the bracket notation` arr[0:10]`.
 If the first number is unspecified (eg: `arr[:10]`) then it is 0, if the second number is unspecified (eg: `arr.slice(0)` or `arr[0:]`) then it is the length of the array.
 If no parameters are specified (eg: `arr[:]` or `arr.slice()`) then it shallow clones the entire array.
 If you do not have a colon inside of the bracket notation like so `arr[]` then it is a syntax error.
 No characters (including spaces) are allowed between the array's identifier and the open bracket.

-Other array methods:
+Array methods:
 Array.push - `arr.push(123)` is functionally equivelant to `arr.grow(arr.length+1); arr[arr.length-1] = 123;`.
 You can also push multiple elements at the same time `arr.push(123, 456)`

 Array.pop - `arr.pop(0)` removes an item from an array at a specified index.
 The following elements are then shifted left to take its place and any remaining places are set to null.
 Multiple items can be popped from an array at the same time `arr.pop(0, 1, 2)`

-Array.includes - `arr.includes(123)` returns a true or false depending on whether the array includes the given item
+Array.contains - `arr.contains(123)` returns a true or false depending on whether the array contains the given item

 Array.indexOf - `arr.indexOf(123)` returns the index of an item in an array.
 Returns -1 if the item is not included.